abiglobalhealth/chatfireServerless/README.md

   }
 }
 ```
-Check the examples folder for more complex setups
+The examples folder has more complex setups

 ### Advanced configuration
 key  | required | description